itzme-hari18/testrepository/README.md

 # testrepository
-## Editing the file
+Editing the file
-Its amarkdown file in this repository.
+Its a markdown file in this repository